In May 2014 The Pensions Regulator released The essential guide to automatic enrolment for employers.

-As people are living longer and likely to enjoy a longer retirement, the UK govt introduced Workplace Pension reforms.
+As people are living longer and likely to enjoy a longer retirement, the UK government introduced Workplace Pension reforms.
 The recommendations of the Independent Review on Workplace Pension reforms formed part of the Pensions Bill 2011.
-One of the key changes introduced is Automatic Enrolment.
-Introduced gradually, from 1 October 2012 and the staging date for each employer will depend on the number of workers in their PAYE scheme.
-Click here to see your staging date.
+One of the key changes is Automatic Enrolment.

 Automatic Enrolment is the core employer duty of work based pensions reform.
 It means that employers must automatically place all eligible employees into a pension scheme and advise them that they have done so.
-For employees in the NHS, the qualifying scheme is the National Health Service Superannuation Scheme (Scotland) (NHSSS(S)) and for employees in the teaching profession, the qualifying scheme is the Scottish Teachers' Superannuation Scheme.
+For NHS employees, the qualifying scheme is the National Health Service Superannuation Scheme (Scotland) (NHSSS(S)) and for employees in the teaching profession, the qualifying scheme is the Scottish Teachers' Superannuation Scheme (STSS).

 - Automatically enrol all eligible jobholders into the scheme without the jobholder taking any action.

 - Provide new members with information about the scheme they have been enrolled into and about automatic re-enrolment.

 - Advise members who do not wish to be in the scheme, to obtain the opt out form from our website.